 We are required to invest in AgriBank capital stock as a condition of borrowing.
 This investment may be in the form of purchased stock or stock representing distributed AgriBank surplus.
-As of December 31, 2021, we were required by AgriBank to maintain an investment equal to 2.5% of the average quarterly balance of our note payable, with an additional amount required on association growth in excess of a targeted growth rate, if the District is also growing above a targeted growth rate.
-As of March 31, 2022, the required investment is increasing to 2.55%.
+As of December 31, 2022, we were required by AgriBank to maintain an investment equal to 2.55% of the average quarterly balance of our note payable.
+The required investment increased to 3.0% for 2023.